Progress Report

 3. Future plans

-Next year, we plan to use the knowledge from this year's investigation to formulate methods for acquiring latent space representations of meteorological phenomena more concretely.
-We will also apply these methods to more complex data, including real meteorological data, to verify their effectiveness.
+Next year, we will use insights from this year’s work to more concretely formulate methods for acquiring latent space representations of meteorological phenomena.
+We will also apply these methods to more complex datasets, including real meteorological data, to verify their effectiveness.